 How long does it take?

-Without probate (sole accounts under £25,000, or joint accounts only): straightforward cases are typically resolved within 2–6 weeks from the point all documents have been received.
-Metro Bank replies to emails within 3 working days, so email contact is a reasonable way to track progress.
+Without probate (sole accounts under £25,000, or joint accounts): straightforward cases are typically resolved within 2–6 weeks from the point all documents have been received.
+Metro Bank replies to emails within 3 working days, so email is a reasonable way to track progress.

 With probate: the main delay is the probate process itself, which runs independently of Metro Bank.
 Once Metro Bank receives the grant, they can release the funds – typically within a few weeks of receiving the completed documentation.

 The most common cause of delay is incomplete documents.
-Having everything listed in the documents section ready before you make first contact speeds things up considerably.
-If you contact Metro Bank by email and have not heard back within 3 working days, follow up by phone on 0345 08 08 500.
+Having everything on the documents list ready before you make first contact speeds things up.
+If you contact Metro Bank by email and have not heard back within 3 working days, follow up by phone on 0203 824 4815.

 Tips and things to watch out for

 Metro Bank has physical stores – use them if it helps.
 Unlike fully digital banks, Metro Bank operates branches across England (primarily in London, the South East, and selected other cities).
-If you find paperwork and phone calls difficult during bereavement, visiting a branch in person is a genuinely practical option.
-Staff can take the Bereavement Notification Form from you and send documents on your behalf.
+Visiting a branch in person is a practical option for those who find paperwork and phone calls difficult during bereavement.
+Staff can accept the Bereavement Notification Form and submit documents on your behalf.

 The probate threshold is lower than most high-street banks.
 At £25,000, Metro Bank’s threshold sits well below the £50,000 level offered by Barclays, HSBC, Lloyds, and Nationwide.
 If the deceased held significant savings at Metro Bank, start the probate process early – it runs in parallel with the bereavement notification, and there is nothing to gain from waiting.